-Our Performing Company performs at community events and participates in top dance competitions and conventions.
+Our Performing Company performs at community events, like festivals and parades, and participates in top dance competitions and conventions.
 Our outstanding team includes many national scholarship finalists and national convention company members.
 If your dancer has a passion for dance and competition, the Performing Company may be for you.

 Contact Us– For more information, please call 408-356-6456 (Los Gatos) or 408-245-5432 (Sunnyvale) or email us at email@example.com.

 We have 2 different schedules throughout the year, our School Year Session (Aug – June), and our Summer Session (mid-June – August).
 When you register for a class, you are enrolled in that class for the length of the current program or until you drop the class.